Dianella (plant): Description

 Plants in the genus Dianella are tufted perennial, rhizomatous herbs with fibrous or fleshy roots, more or less linear leaves with their bases overlapping, bisexual flowers with three sepals more or less similar to three blue, purple or white petals and a superior ovary, and the fruit a berry.

 Taxonomy

 The name Dianella was first formally published by Jean-Baptiste Lamarck in 1786 in his Encyclopédie Méthodique, but this did not validly establish the name because Lamarck did not include a description of the new genus.
 Antoine Laurent de Jussieu made it a correct name in 1789 when he published a description in the first edition of his Genera Plantarum.
 The name Dianella is a reference to the Roman goddess Diana with the suffix ella meaning "small".

 The genus Dianella is closely related to Thelionema and Herpolirion.

 Distribution and habitat

 Plants in the genus Dianella occur in Africa, South-east Asia, the Pacific Islands including Hawaii, New Zealand and Australia.
 About half of the species are native to Australia.

 Species list

-The following is a list of Dianella species accepted by the World Checklist of Selected Plant Families as at October 2020:
+The following is a list of Dianella species accepted by Plants of the World Online as of June 2026: